Restorative Justice • Community Empowerment • Neighborhood Improvement

 - Reduced recidivism.
 By keeping low-level offenders out of the traditional system – and keeping convictions off their record, NCT removes an obstacle to meaningful participation in the community.
 As individuals gain a true understanding of the impacts of their actions, they may be less likely to reoffend.

-Now in its second year, Neighborhood Court is an alternative to Traffic Court and Criminal Court.
-Instead of charging cases for criminal prosecution, the District Attorney’s Office through our Neighborhood Prosecutors refers certain misdemeanor and infraction cases to Neighborhood Court, and a panel of volunteer “adjudicators” hears the case.
-There are ten Neighborhood Courts across the city, with over 100 adjudicators serving on them and a waitlist of over 30 additional community members who wish to serve.
-In 2012 the District Attorney’s Office sent 698 cases to Neighborhood Court.
+Now in its second year, Neighborhood Court is an alternative to Criminal Court.
+Instead of charging cases for criminal prosecution, the District Attorney’s Office through our Neighborhood Prosecutors refers certain misdemeanor cases to Neighborhood Court, and a panel of volunteer “adjudicators” hears the case.
+There are ten Neighborhood Courts across the city, with over 60 adjudicators serving on them and a waitlist of over 30 additional community members who wish to serve.
+In 2013 the District Attorney’s Office sent 651 cases to Neighborhood Court.

 Adjudicators are members of San Francisco’s diverse neighborhoods who volunteer to hear the cases.
 They have been trained in restorative justice and problem solving.
 They are NOT defense attorneys, prosecutors, or judges.
 They include residents, merchants, students, parents and retired people.
 During Neighborhood Court sessions, adjudicators hear from the offender and the victim (in cases where there is a victim), and discuss the impact of the crime on the community.
 To resolve the case, adjudicators issue “directives,” like community service or restitution, to repair the harm caused by the incident.
 Our community-based partners, San Francisco Pretrial Diversion and Community Boards, provide ongoing training and support to our adjudicators, helping them to infuse restorative principles into the sessions and to craft individualized directives in each case.